MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/evt-rxqueue-cancel.md

 Remarks
 -------

-`EvtRxQueueCancel` is called by the framework to wind down the receive queue.
+`EvtRxQueueCancel` is called to wind down the receive queue.
 Use the cancel callback to return all packets to the OS so the OS can destroy the queue.

-`EvtRxQueueCencel` is serialized with the queue's [**EvtRxQueueAdvance**](evt-rxqueue-advance.md) and [**EvtRxQueueSetNotificationEnabled**](evt-rxqueue-set-notification-enabled.md) callbacks.
+`EvtRxQueueCencel` is serialized by NetAdapter with the queue's [**EvtRxQueueAdvance**](evt-rxqueue-advance.md) and [**EvtRxQueueSetNotificationEnabled**](evt-rxqueue-set-notification-enabled.md) callbacks.

 Requirements
 ------------